 Click here to view the Ambassador’s Power Point presentation.

-Ambassador Hyun Chong Kim with President Sederburg, Associate VP Rusty Butler and Speaking at UVU
+Ambassador Hyun Chong Kim with President Sederburg, with Associate VP Rusty Butler and speaking at UVU.

-Korean Dance Performed for the Ambassador Hyun Chong Kim
+Korean Dance performance for the Ambassador Hyun Chong Kim.

 The new Consul General of Spain, Inocencio F. Arias, was recently Ambassador, Permanent Representative of Spain to the United Nations (1997 – 2004) and had served previously as Secretary of State (Deputy Minister) for International Cooperation and Iberoamerican Affairs (1991–93) and as Under-Secretary for the Ministry of Foreign Affairs (1988–1991).